-ROSEN, A Top Ranked Law Firm, Encourages Lilium N.V. f/k/a Qell Acquisition Corp.
+ROSEN, A TOP RANKED LAW FIRM, Encourages Lilium N.V. f/k/a Qell Acquisition Corp.
 Investors with Losses to Secure Counsel Before Important Deadline in Securities Class Action Commenced by the Firm - LILM, LILMW, QELL, QELLU, QELLW

-New York, New York--(Newsfile Corp. - April 22, 2022) - WHY: Rosen Law Firm, a global investor rights law firm, announces it has filed a class action lawsuit on behalf of purchasers of the securities of Lilium N.V. f/k/a Qell Acquisition Corp.
-LILM LILMW QELL (NASDAQ: QELLU) (NASDAQ: QELLW) between March 30, 2021 and March 14, 2022, inclusive (the "Class Period").
-A class action lawsuit has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court no later than June 17, 2022.
+New York, New York--(Newsfile Corp. - May 27, 2022) - WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Lilium N.V. f/k/a Qell Acquisition Corp.
+LILM (NASDAQ: LILMW) (NASDAQ: QELL) (NASDAQ: QELLU) (NASDAQ: QELLW) between March 30, 2021 and March 14, 2022, inclusive (the "Class Period") of the important June 17, 2022 lead plaintiff deadline in the securities class action commenced by the Firm.

 SO WHAT: If you purchased Lilium securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.